webdevisaacpotter/aaact-aatia.github.io/content/events/en/idpd.md

 * Exploring the new <abbr title="Accessibility, Accommodation and Adaptive Computer Technology">AAACT</abbr> space: A virtual glimpse of our newly designed, inclusive workplace.
 * Demonstration of tools <abbr title="Accessibility, Accommodation and Adaptive Computer Technology">AAACT</abbr> can provide to address workplace barriers
-* Watch as we simulate a conversation between an employee and manager, initiating an open dialogue to address potential barriers in the workplace.
+* Watch as we simulate a conversation: when a live person is the best accommodation solution.

 ## How to join